 Like the previous course(s) in the aural-skills sequence, this is a course in developing your skills in listening to and understanding music.
 Your acquisition of these skills is measured in two ways: (1) your ability to reproduce musical patterns and melodies with your voice, and (2) your ability to accurately transcribe music into notation upon hearing it.
 The former is sometimes known as "sight singing" (although it does not necessarily involve singing music on sight); the latter is known as "dictation."
 You will be tested in each of these areas in class (by singing in class, both for practice and for a grade; and by taking dictation in class, both for practice and for a grade), on dictation homework assignments (by taking dictation from the CD that came with the textbook), and on exams (a midterm and a final, both of which will entail singing for your instructor and taking dictation).
 Everyone will be heard singing in class on a regular basis.
-Students will become fluent in: singing (solo, and in two- or three-part ensembles) and melodic dictation in major and minor modes; first- and second-species 2-part dictation; basic harmonic dictation in major and minor modes; and basic interval and chord-quality identification.
+Students will become fluent in: singing melodies (solo, and in two- or three-part ensembles) with advanced chromaticism, closely-related modulations, distantly-related modulations, modality, and non-traditional scales; and dictation, including melodic and harmonic dictation in major and minor modes with chromatic harmony, closely-related modulations, distantly-related modulations, modality, and non-traditional scales; and advanced chord identification, including major, minor and diminished triads and majorminor seventh chords in all inversions.
 Keep in mind: this is not a course in singing; we will not discuss vocal technique in any meaningful detail, and you will not be evaluated on your vocal quality.